 - Provide proper documentation to justify all requests.
 Documentation that verifies the nature of the disability must be provided by an appropriate professional source.

-Looking for some more information about what life is like for students with disabilities in college?
+Looking for more information about what life is like for students with disabilities in college?
 Want to make sure you’re prepared and understand how things change as you enter college?
 The HEATH Resource Center of The George Washington University is an excellent resource.
-Their modules, fifteen of which are specifically for students, will provide you with valuable information.
+Their modules will provide you with valuable information.
 You’ll be amazed at how much you can learn!